Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

 Clearly the above macro formula $\#_w(p_{i_1} \otimes \ldots \otimes p_{i_m})$ depends on the values $k_{i_1}, \ldots, k_{i_m}$.
 Though, in order to simplify our wEPIL formulas, we make no special notation about this.
 If the macro formula is defined in a weighted component-based system, then the values $k_{i_1}, \ldots, k_{i_m}$ are unique in the whole formula.

 \begin{exa} \textbf{(Weighted Blackboard)} Consider a weighted component-based system $(w\B, \tilde{\varphi})$ with the Blackboard architecture described in Example \ref{ex_b_blackboard}.
-We assume the existence of three weighted knowledge sources components.
+We assume the existence of three knowledge source weighted components.
+Therefore, we have $w\B=\lbrace wB(1), wB(2),wB(3),wB(4), wB(5)\rbrace$ referring to blackboard, controller, and the three source weighted components, respectively.
 Figure \ref{wb_blackboard} depicts each of the weighted components in the system and a possible execution of the permissible interactions.
 The weight associated with each port in the system is shown at the outside of the port.

-The wEPIL formula $\e$ for the weighted Blackboard architecture with three weighted knowledge sources is
+The allowed interactions range over $I_{\B}$, i.e., they are defined as in the corresponding (unweighted) component-based system $\B$ with Blackboard architecture.
+Then, the wEPIL formula $\e$ for the weighted Blackboard architecture with three source weighted components is

 where